mratsim/weave/README.md

 Or parallel reduce might be removed to only keep parallelForStaged.

 ### Dataflow parallelism

+> Warning ⚠️: This feature is not available with the C++ backend.

 Dataflow parallelism allows expressing fine-grained data dependencies between tasks.
 Concretly a task is delayed until all its dependencies are met and once met,